Information Security

 Security Awareness

 Helping faculty, staff, and students understand security risks, as well as how to protect themselves, NDUS data, and resources is a key to improving the overall security posture of the NDUS.
-InfoSec has worked with CTS and 5 NDUS campuses to procure and deploy a security awareness and phishing assessment platform called InfoSecIQ from the Infosec Institute.
-Infosec will continue to expand security awareness activities as well as explore security skills training for CTS and campus IT employees.
+InfoSec has worked with CTS and all NDUS institutions to procure and deploy a security awareness and phishing assessment platform to expand security awareness activities as well as explore security skills training for CTS and institution IT employees.